 “That’s a beautiful photo, what camera do you use?” is probably one of the most frequent questions I hear.
 Of course it’s an innocent question meant with good intentions, however it does make the hairs on the back of my neck stand up as I try not to roll my eyes, and instead paste on a smile, and answer them nicely about my travel photography gear I use.

-However, the real answer is that my equipment has very, very little to do with why that photograph is beautiful.
+Equipment has very, very little to do with why a travel photograph is beautiful.
 Good vacation pictures start at being able to simply compose a shot.

 When you shoot a photo you should be thinking about what your goal is…what is it that you are trying to show people – what is the subject – and how can you bring focus to it for the viewer?